-Design and delivery of the Capital Maintenance programme is the responsibility of the PRP Service.
-Within the Schools Facilities Management Team, the Asset Manager (Schools) and Asset Managers will act as a key link between schools and the allocated PRP surveyor / external framework consultant / external framework contractor / PRP Technical Advisor / PRP Project Manager (the actual combination will dependent on the procurement route for each individual project) to ensure the delivery of each scheme at an operational level.
-Project Management of the programme will be provided through the Capital Delivery Service within PRP.
-The Head of Capital Delivery & Facilities Management will act as the overall Project Executive.
+Design and delivery of the Capital Maintenance programme is the responsibility of the Council's Technical Services.
+Within the Schools Facilities Management Team, the Asset Manager (Schools) and Asset Managers will act as a key link between schools and the allocated surveyor / external framework consultant / external framework contractor / Technical Advisor / Project Manager (the actual combination will dependent on the procurement route for each individual project) to ensure the delivery of each scheme at an operational level.
+Project Management of the programme will be provided through the Capital Delivery Service.
+The Head of Service for Corporate Landlord and Capital will act as the Council's overall Project Executive.